What are Digital Rights? And how do they Impact You?

 This includes, for example, LGBTQ populations in countries where it is both illegal and dangerous to be themselves, investigative journalists in all countries, women and children who experience harassment and discrimination online, different movements who are being surveilled or censored online because of their activism, and digital gig workers under precarious conditions, among many other groups.

-Citizens’ Across the Globe are Facing More and More Digital Rights Challenges
+Citizens’ Across the Globe are Facing More Digital Challenges and Security Risks

 In recent years, authoritarian governments and bad actors have invested more money and energy into using the Internet and communication platforms to attack, punish, silence and spread information.